no title yet

 - Sound design: Silvo Zupančič

 - Lighting design: David Cvelbar, Tomi Janežič

-- Assistant director: Mirjana Medojević, Daniel Day Škufca
+- Assistants director: Mirjana Medojević, Daniel Day Škufca

 - Set designer assistant: Aleksander Vujović